Camera Phone vs Digital Camera:

 Mobile phone lenses, like their sensors, are tiny.
 They are as small as 4mm wide and 0.2mm thick.
 This inhibits their ability to produce high-quality photographs.
 Convenience is again in their size.
 It’s much easier to pack your phone than it is your DSLR with a big zoom lens attached.

 Along with the sensor, the lens makes the biggest impact on image quality.
+This is another major consideration in thinking about camera phone vs digital camera.
 The better your lens, the higher quality photographs are possible.

 The benefits of DSLR and mirrorless camera lenses is their quality.
 You can also zoom or change them for a different focal length.

 - chromatic aberration

 In smartphones, these issues are often dealt with digitally.
 This does not provide the same quality image.